 Who We Are

-Since 2007, El Pueblo has been the MS Gulf Coast’s primary provider of professional, low-cost humanitarian and family-based Immigration Legal Services.
+Since 2007, El Pueblo has been a provider of professional, low-cost humanitarian and family-based Immigration Legal Services to Mississippi Communities.

-In July of 2006, Rev. Sally Bevill established Hispanic Latino Ministries of the United Methodist Church to address the needs of Latino migrants that were coming in droves to rebuild Mississippi’s storm-ravaged coast.
+- In July of 2006, Rev. Sally Bevill established Hispanic Latino Ministries of the United Methodist Church to address the needs of Latino migrants that were coming to rebuild Mississippi’s storm-ravaged coast.

-As El Pueblo grew and expanded its vital services it made sense, once again, to become incorporated as a stand-alone non-profit.
-El Pueblo began independent operations on April 1, 2020 at our new location: 425B Division Street in Biloxi.
+- As El Pueblo grew and expanded its vital services it became incorporated as a stand-alone non-profit.
+El Pueblo began independent operations on April 1, 2020.

-After the largest ICE workplace raids in history that took place in Central Mississippi in August 2019, El Pueblo recognized the great need for low-cost immigration services in the rural towns of Forest, Morton, and Carthage.
-The Forest extension of El Pueblo opened its doors on October 3, 2019, and continues to expand its outreach and service in that area.
+- After the largest ICE workplace raid in history in August 2019, El Pueblo opened an office in Forest to recognize the great need for low-cost immigration services in the rural towns of Forest, Morton, and Carthage.

 Who We Serve

-With our main office located in Southern Mississippi and an extension office in Central Mississippi, El Pueblo serves clients from Mississippi, Louisiana, and Alabama.
+With our two offices located in Central and Southern Mississippi, El Pueblo serves migrant communities ranging from Mississippi, Louisiana, and Alabama.

-A more recent migration wave has consisted of youth under 18 years of age seeking sanctuary from rampant gang-based violence in their Central American home countries.
-Hundreds of these “Unaccompanied Alien Children” (UAC) have been reunited by the federal government with family members in South Mississippi while awaiting removal proceedings.
-From October 2013 through February 2017, the federal government reportedly released 7,873 Unaccompanied Alien Children to sponsors in Mississippi, Louisiana, and Alabama (973 to Mississippi alone).
+- A more recent migration wave has consisted of youth under 18 years of age seeking sanctuary from rampant gang-based violence in their Central American home countries.

-With the addition of the Forest Extension, the large population of poultry plant workers and other agricultural workers who have made rural central Mississippi their home for decades now have access to the same high quality services.
+- With the addition of the Forest Office, the large population of poultry plant workers and other agricultural workers who have made rural central Mississippi their home for decades now have access to the same high quality services.